Kingxukai/linux/Documentation/networking/dctcp.rst

 Paper:

-The algorithm is further described in detail in the following two SIGCOMM/SIGMETRICS papers:
+The algorithm is further described in detail in the woke following two SIGCOMM/SIGMETRICS papers:

  i) Mohammad Alizadeh, Albert Greenberg, David A. Maltz, Jitendra Padhye,